Mistatim: Transportation

-As early as April 2, 1905 Mistatim Siding was located at SW 1/4 Section 15, Township 45, Range 10 West of the 2nd Meridian on the CNR railway.
-Mistatim was located on the Neepawa - Dauphin - Hudson Bay Junction - The Pas - Prince Albert - North Battleford CNR Branch Line.
+As early as April 2, 1905, Mistatim Siding was located at SW 1/4 Section 15, Township 45, Range 10 West of the 2nd Meridian on the CNR railway.
+Mistatim was located on the Neepawa – Dauphin – Hudson Bay Junction – The Pas – Prince Albert – North Battleford CNR Branch Line.
 Mistatim was a station located at mile 436 between Bannock and Peesane.
 Passenger service via the CNR stopped in 1977.
 The Shaw railway was a private railway about 30 mi long providing logging transportation.
-Access to Mistatim presently is via Sk Hwy 3 which underwent micro-resurfacing during the summer of 2008 for a length of 5 km.
+Access to Mistatim is via Highway 3.

 Economy

 Mistatim is a member of the EDEN Regional Economic Development Authority (REDA) which was formed in 1995.
 This REDA is one of 31 in the province which organise together municipal governments, businesses, and co-ops to encourage tourism, investment, economic and recreational activities in the area.
 Located south of the tree line in the province of Saskatchewan, Mistatim is home to both agricultural mixed farming and forestry as an economic base.
 The Mistatim cemetery is located at SE Section 15- Township 45- Range 10 West of the 2nd Meridian.
 The first burial was in 1936, and by 1999, there have been transcribed 211 burials.